hashicorp/nomad/contributing/checklist-jobspec.md

 ## Code

-* [x] Consider similar features in Consul, Kubernetes, and other tools.
+* [ ] Consider similar features in Consul, Kubernetes, and other tools.
 Is there prior art we should match?
 Terminology, structure, etc?
-* [t] Add structs/fields to `api/` package
+* [ ] Add structs/fields to `api/` package
   * `api/` structs usually have Canonicalize and Copy methods
   * New fields should be added to existing Canonicalize, Copy methods
   * Test the structs/fields via methods mentioned above
-* [t] Add structs/fields to `nomad/structs` package
+* [ ] Add structs/fields to `nomad/structs` package
   * `structs/` structs usually have Copy, Equal, and Validate methods
     * `Validate` methods in this package _must_ be implemented
     * `Equal` methods are used when comparing one job to another (e.g. did this thing get updated?)